Do I need prior college credits to enroll?

 Where can I find my student account information, schedule or grades?

-You will not receive a confirmation of registration for classes, but you may confirm your schedule by looking at it on SSIU.
+You will not receive a confirmation of registration for classes, but you may confirm your schedule by viewing it on SSIU.